aimms/how-to/Articles/599/599-Integrating-Python-with-AIMMS.rst

 Example
 ----------------

-This article illustrate procedures used in Bias in AI example.
+This article illustrate procedures used in `Bias in AI example <https://how-to.aimms.com/Articles/623/623-bias-in-ai.html>`_, please download it and test the following explanations.

 Creating the Python Service
 -----------------------------